-The spine is meant to provide support in the human body.
-It can hold the weight of the head, arms, legs, and trunk.
-It helps posture, and it provides protection to the spinal cord.
-Intervertebral discs, and the primary and secondary curves of the spine, “provide shock absorption”.
-Movement in the body is controlled, or restricted, by the spine via the facets, ligaments, muscle attachments, and intervertebral discs.
-The last function of this supportive framework is to store calcium and other minerals.4
+The spine provides support in the human body.
+It can hold the weight of important structures in the body like the head, arms, legs, and trunk.
+It helps people maintain posture, and it provides important protection to the spinal cord, which is itself another vital part of the body and its continuing proper functionality.
+Intervertebral discs, and the primary and secondary curves of the spine, provide a sort of shock absorption.
+The spine, via the facets, ligaments, muscle attachments, and intervertebral discs, controls, or restricts, movement in the body.

 Chiropractors and the Spine

-Chiropractors are experts trained in musculoskeletal therapy.
-At times, the spine can be out of alignment, causing back pain.
-While patients may try medications, such as NSAIDS or acetaminophen, for temporary pain management, ultimately they may opt for professional care.
-Recently, the Journal of the American Medical Association (JAMA) has recommended that treatment for back pain should start with chiropractic care, before patients even consider invasive surgery.
-In Spine, a medical journal, there was a study of patients with lower back pain, where half of the participants received standard medical care (SMC) alone and half utilized SMC with chiropractic treatments.
-73% of chiropractic/SMC group reported “their pain was completely gone or much better after treatment” versus only 17% finding relief from SMC-only group.
-Chiropractic care can help people recover from spinal pain, but it can also assist patients with prevention of future spinal problems.5
+In Spine, a medical journal, there was a study of patients with lower back pain.
+Half of the participants received standard medical care (SMC) alone and half utilized SMC with chiropractic treatments.
+73% of chiropractic/SMC group reported that their pain was either completely gone or found to be much better after treatment versus only 17% finding relief from SMC-only group.
+Chiropractic care can not only help people recover from spinal pain and its source, but it can also assist patients with prevention of future spinal problems through regular treatment, adjustments, and prescribed exercises and natural solutions to curbing future recurrences or new injuries.5

 Learn more about what the vertebrae do for our bodies.